citizenspress/campuscoalition2/content/ford/talkingpoints.md

 ---
-title: Talking points on the cuts
-date: 2019-01-28
-tags:
 categories:
-  - "Talking Points"
+- Talking Points
-toc: true
-menu:
-weight: 1
+date: "2019-01-28"
-description: "Unfunded 10% Tuition Fee Reduction will result in an approximate 4% cut to university budgets.
+description: Unfunded 10% Tuition Fee Reduction will result in an approximate 4% cut to university budgets.
 Universities will be under pressure to outsource, cut services, increase precarious employment, and/or lay-off staff.
 Regressive OSAP changes will result in massive increased student debt and increased burden for mature students.
   Elimination of Rand Formula-style funding for student unions.
-Optional student union dues, ancillary fees, and democratic levies could bankrupt."
+Optional student union dues, ancillary fees, and democratic levies could bankrupt.
+menu: null
+tags: null
+title: Talking points on the cuts
+toc: true
+weight: 1
 ---